-Denominator: the number of CTE concentrators in a CTE program or program of study during the reporting year.
+Denominator: the number of CTE concentrators who graduated during the reporting year.

 Postsecondary dual enrollment courses have been matched to specific pathways and are listed on the Montana Career Pathway website (www.mus.edu/mcp) as well as posted on the OPI website for secondary schools to reference.